cognitedata/toolkit/README.md

 ## Getting started

+This are the steps to get started with Cognite Data Fusion configuration:

-1. Install the Cognite Data Fusion Toolkit in your repository.
-It consists the `cdf-tk` tool and modular resource packages to install in your Cognite Data Fusion projects
+- Install the Cognite Data Fusion Toolkit in your repository.
+- Use run the `init` command to get the modular resource packages to install in your Cognite Data Fusion projects
-1. Configure the included or custom modules by editing the yaml configuration files to fit your needs
+- Configure the included (and add your own) by editing the yaml configuration files to fit your needs
-1. Build, Verify and Deploy the configuration using `cdf-tk`
+- Build, Verify and Deploy the configuration using the Toolkit
-1. Optional: set up automated deployment using GitHub Actions
+- Optional: set up automated deployment using GitHub Actions

+## Prerequisites

+- A working Python installation
+- A target Cognite Data Fusion project

-## 1. Install the toolkit CLI
+### Step 1: Install the toolkit CLI

 To install the `cdf-tk` tool, you need a working Python installation >=3.9 (recommended 3.11).
 It is available as a command-line tool, and `cdf-tk --help` will give you available options: